algorandfoundation/algokit-utils-ts/docs/capabilities/client.md

 ## Automatic retry

-When receiving an Algod or indexer client from AlgoKit Utils, it will be a special wrapper client that has transient failure retries in there.
+When receiving an Algod or Indexer client from AlgoKit Utils, it will be a special wrapper client that handles retrying transient failures.
 This is done via the [`AlgoHttpClientWithRetry`](../code/classes/types_algo_http_client_with_retry.AlgoHttpClientWithRetry.md) class.

 ## Network information